Field Trips

 And broaden your horizon

-During the days surrounding the conference and exhibition, we invite you to join one of our exciting, informative, and enjoyable field trips.
+During the days surrounding the conference and exhibition, we offer you the opportunity to join one of our exciting, informative and enjoyable field trips.

 Field trips are listed below